vlang/v/doc/docs.md

 button.widget.set_pos(x,y)
 ```

-Struct names in V language should be PascalCase style:
+Struct names in V should be written in PascalCase style:

 ```v
 // valid